Hansraj Behl

 Hansraj Behl (19 November 1916 – 20 May 1984) was an Indian music composer, who composed music both for Hindi and Punjabi films.
+Hansraj is now widely considered to be a well-respected composer who created his own trends.

 Early life and education

-Born in Ambala, British Punjab, Hansraj received his early education in music from Pandit Chunnilal.
+Born on 19 November 1916 in Sheikhupura (now in Punjab, Pakistan), then in British Punjab, Hansraj received his early education in music from Pandit Acharay Chiranjivilal 'Jigyasu'.
 His father was a zamindar (landlord) in his area.